Cinnamon Spice Oatmeal

 Pro-tip: Make a larger batch since oatmeal keeps well in the fridge and heats up in the microwave in 1-2 minutes.
 Add a splash of milk or a milk alternative to make the texture creamier.

-1. Prepare Oatmeal: In a large saucepan bring water along with a pinch of salt to a boil over medium-high heat.
-After the water has come to a boil add the oatmeal and reduce to medium heat.
-Cook for 5 minutes stirring occasionally.
-Once the oatmeal has thickened add spices, brown sugar, and butter and reduce the heat to low.
-Stir to combine and cook for an additional 5 minutes or until the oats are tender.
+1. Prepare Oatmeal: Bring water and a pinch of salt to a boil over medium-high heat in a large saucepan.
+After the water has come to a boil, add the oatmeal and reduce the heat to medium.
+Cook for 5 minutes, stirring occasionally.
+Once the oatmeal has thickened, add spices, brown sugar, and butter, and reduce the heat to low.
+Stir to combine and cook for 5 minutes or until the oats are tender.

 2. Add Toppings and Serve: Remove from heat and serve immediately.
-Top with additional spices and brown sugar or other toppings.
+Top with additional spices, brown sugar, or other toppings.

 Make-Ahead and Storage

-How to Store: Let the oatmeal cool to room temperature and then store it in the refrigerator for up to 4 days in an air-tight container.
+How to Store: Let the oatmeal cool to room temperature, then store it in the refrigerator for up to 4 days in an airtight container.
 Single-serving size containers make it even more convenient to reheat for a quick weekday breakfast on the go.

-How to Reheat: Use a microwave-safe container to microwave for 1-2 minutes depending on the wattage of your oven.
-Stir in a splash of milk or your favorite milk alternative to recreate the creamy texture and top with a sprinkle of cinnamon and brown sugar.
+How to Reheat: Use a microwave-safe container and microwave for 1-2 minutes, depending on your oven’s wattage.
+Stir in a splash of milk or your favorite milk alternative to recreate the creamy texture, and top with a sprinkle of cinnamon and brown sugar.

 oatmeal topped with cinnamon apples